drakkar-lig/walt-python-packages/doc/walt/doc/md/device-config.md

 7. See [`walt help show device-expose`](device-expose.md)
 8. Settings allowing WalT to detect and automatically hard-reboot nodes failing to boot.
 9. Default is 'random', to better share CPU resources when all virtual nodes are started at the same time (server bootup).
+10. This define the default timeout before a free/unused node get shutdown.
+Default is '2h' (2 hours).
+See [`walt help show optional-features`](optional-features.md) for more info on power savings.